New ‘Power Rangers’ Trailer Released: 5 Exciting Takeaways For The Movie

 The new Power Rangers trailer makes it very clear that this isn’t going to be the case for the newest installment.
 There is a darker edge, mimicking many of the superhero movies currently out.
 The storyline looks grittier, making it for teenagers and young adults, rather than children.
 Coming off the back of short Power Rangers movie starring James Van Der Beek, this is certainly a welcoming element.

 What do you think about the latest Power Rangers trailer?
 Does it make you want to see the upcoming movie?
-Power Rangers will be released on March 24, 2017, according to ComingSoon.net
+Power Rangers will be released on March 24, 2017, according to ComingSoon.net.

 [Featured Image by John Sciulli/Getty Images]